 In 2012 I picked up two bronze awards for two panoramic landscapes in the Epson International Pano competition, and three nominations in the Black and White Spider Awards.

 In 2010 I was also lucky enough to meet Nic Hand and be interviewed by him during his epic cycle ride around the coast of England.
-You can pick up the interview at the following address:
+Click here

 I wrote an article for Fotoura.com, the Street Photographers website about the ‘rights’ of photographers to take photgraphs in public places, click here for a link to Streetwise which is a copy of of what was published.